Aletheia: What Makes RLVR For Code Verifiers Tick?: Alternative Approaches to Implement RAFT

 While designing our Negatives ablation in \cref{sec: neg-toggle}, we experimented with several variants of the RAFT algorithm.
 A crucial requirement was that our RAFT algorithm be fully on-policy to isolate the effect of negative samples.
 The original RAFT~\citep{dongRAFTRewardRAnked}, akin to common rejection-sampling algorithms, is batch-online: sampling $N$ responses each for a batch of prompts from the current model, scoring them using a reward model, and fine-tuning the current model on the $K$ highest scoring prompt-response pairs using a negative log-likelihood loss.
 Moreover, this algorithm was designed for RLHF-style reward models that output a continuous scalar score, unlike the binary reward signals prevalent in GRPO.

-Our implementation closely follows \citet{xiong2023iterative}, who adopt RAFT to the RLVR setting, with some modifications.
-Most importantly, we collect new data after a single gradient update (which slows down training, but ensures training remains fully on-policy).
-An unclear implementation detail from their work is whether they train on \textit{all} the correct responses for a group or a subset of them.
-We experiment with both variants, as well as the RAFT$++$ algorithm proposed by \citet{xiong2023iterative}, and present the results for the $14$B model in \cref{tab: raft-variants}.
+Our implementation closely follows \citet{xiong2023iterative}, who adapt RAFT to the RLVR setting, with some modifications.
+Most importantly, we collect new data after a single gradient update (which slows training but ensures it remains fully on-policy).
+An unclear implementation detail in their work is whether they train on \textit{all} the correct responses for a group or only a subset.
+We experiment with both variants, and the RAFT$++$ algorithm proposed by \citet{xiong2023iterative}, on the \texttt{14B} model as shown in \cref{tab: raft-variants}.

-Clearly, fine-tuning on all correct responses for each group leads to overfitting on easy examples, yielding significantly more correct responses than on harder ones.
+Clearly, fine-tuning on all correct responses for each group leads to overfitting on easy examples, yielding a higher number of correct responses for training than for harder prompts.
 Surprisingly, adding PPO-style importance sampling and clipping techniques does not stabilize training either, further emphasizing the role of negative samples.
-We use the best performing max-$5$ variant of RAFT for the results reported in the main text.
+We use the best performing max-\texttt{5} variant of \texttt{RAFT} for all results presented in the main text.